santina/team_Undecided/results/results.md

 # Results

-In this document, we walk through our results, as well as the main analyses conducted.
+In this file, we walk through our results, as well as the main analyses conducted.
 We'll follow the order specified by our pipeline:
 ![pipeline](https://github.com/STAT540-UBC/team_Undecided/blob/master/results/figures/teamUndecided_Pipeline.png "Pipeline")

 ## 0. Data Inspection